 “ARJUNA PALGUNA PAARTHA KIRITI SETHUVAHANA….’

 would plead my grandmother to the skies, everytime it thundered during monsoons when I was a little girl.
 It was a fervent appeal to the lords to spare us poor souls from worst fates.
 The thunder accompanied by lightening so would not strike us down..
 Going to beach every other day especially in summers was routine for us back then.
 And my mother would whisper a silent sloka to the sea god Varuna taking a fistful of salty water to spray on our heads as we girls played with waves washing our feet.
 Small prayers.
-But they reveal to me how our parents and grandparents never took nature for granted, how they dreaded the wrath of the five elements that determine our life and death.
+But they reveal to me how our parents and grandparents never took nature for granted, how they dreaded the wrath of the five elements that held the power to determine our life and death.
 It was a time before the landscape of Chennai was to be significantly altered by our realtors.
-One or two mistakes were already committed here and there perhaps but things were still under control, perfectly manageable.
+One or two mistakes were since committed here and there perhaps but things were still under control, perfectly manageable.

 Folks back home tell me I do not know what I missed.
 They say I can never even imagine.
 Over 150 cm rainfall in 48 hours, with reservoirs filling up at lightening speed threatening to breach their bunds and canals and minor river channels criss-crossing the city overflowing into downtown and suburban neighbourhoods all alike, Chennai proved to be sheer hell and nightmarish for residents this Nov 26-27th of 2015 which marked the second and wettest spell of the current North East Monsoon season… The meteorological department did their part, no blame game here.
 They say, El Nino for the first time has approached the east coast of peninsular India and from hence forth, we shall remain in the eye of the storm for a long time to come….